 The Authority's cumulative outstanding amount of debt finance is measured by the capital financing requirement (CFR).
 This increases with new debt-financed capital expenditure and reduces with MRP and capital receipts used to replace debt.
-The Authority currently has no debt and therefore no CFR.
+The Authority currently has never undertaken debt financed capital expenditure therefore has no CFR.